Duty of Candour

 5.2.
 All Healthcare professionals must be open and honest with their colleagues, employers, and relevant organisations and take part in reviews and investigations when requested.

 5.3.
 Healthcare professionals must also be open and honest with their regulator, raising concerns where appropriate.
-This is emphasised within paragraphs 4(d) and 5(a) of the BPC’s Ethical Guidelines which states as follows:
+This is emphasised within the BPC Standard 11.4.

 6. Duty of Candour & Whistleblowing